-is a freelance sociologist with substantial experience in regeneration, education, knowledge ecology and economy, sustainability, health, social policy, equality and diversity.
-This is her professional website and blog, where she shares her areas of expertise and thoughts about the realities of professional practice.
-Previously a college Senior Lecturer, Hilary now owns a business as a consultant, researcher, writer, speaker and website designer/coach.
-Always community engaged, but also with grounded board-level and national experience of regeneration, science, health, environmental issues, politics and culture, Hilary has worked in many contexts, from Liverpool via London to Prague.
-She is currently authoring a book on the eradication of female genital mutilation in Britain.
-A former AFS (American Field Service) Scholar, Hilary is now a Fellow of the Royal Society of Arts.
+is a consultant sociologist.
+She is currently writing a book, Eradicating Female Genital Mutilation: a UK perspective.
+This is her professional website and blog, to share thoughts about the realities of professional practice.
+Previously a college Senior Lecturer, Hilary now owns a business as a consultant, researcher, writer, speaker, and website designer and coach.
+Community engaged, and with grounded board-level and national experience of regeneration, science, health, environmental issues, politics and culture, Hilary has worked in many contexts, from Liverpool via London to Prague.
+A former AFS (American Field Service) Scholar, Hilary is also now a Fellow of the Royal Society of Arts.

 Female genital mutilation is an abhorrence, yet little to stop it has been done even in countries like Britain.
 With the summer ‘cutting season’ upon us, there is an urgent need to move beyond moralising, to finding real, practical ways to eradicate FGM.
 One approach would be to have a single-number national phone-line, co-ordinated to cover all aspects of FGM and similar abuse, as the first point of call for everyone whether concerned professionals or neighbours, family friends and neighbours, and even (older) children themselves.